ming33333/quirkle/README.md

 - profile, add friends
 - documents/users showing up as nonexistent
 - should move users creation in login section
+- update so user is made in DB at login
+- dont override request just update them
+- seperate friendcollection system from user search
+- deny friend feature

-~~fix data access~~
+- add logging of when friend request sent and accepted ~~fix data access~~
 - -  option to add more quizzes
 - - change quiz based on selection